mattmattandmatt/sky-sr102-router/_burn-image/README.txt

 chmod 0777 ./burn_whole_image
 ./burn_whole_image danger SR102-whole-image-XXXX.bin

+# This preserves original your serialisation/nvram data.
-# It may crash/oops after its finished burning, dont worry.
+# It may crash/oops after its finished burning, dont worry, it will reset either way.